LEARNAcademy/syllabus/cat-tinder/connecting/fetch.md

 The big things to note are that we call fetch (which is a promise) and use the value returned from the promise to update state.

-`ComponentWillMount()` is part of the React component lifecycle and always runs right before render.
+`ComponentDidMount()` is part of the React component lifecycle and always runs right before render.
 This means, that right before we have to show information on a page, React is going to preemptively use the code in our API folder to ask for some information and use the result from the database to set state.

 ## Starting Servers
 We have two applications running separately from each other.
 They will run on two different ports.